pydantic/pydantic/docs/usage/dataclasses.md

 !!! note
-    Keep in mind that `pydantic.dataclasses.dataclass` is a drop in replacement for `dataclasses.dataclass` with validation, not a repacement for `pydantic.BaseModel`.
+    Keep in mind that `pydantic.dataclasses.dataclass` is a drop in replacement for `dataclasses.dataclass` with validation, not a replacement for `pydantic.BaseModel`.
 There are cases where subclassing `pydantic.BaseModel` is the better choice.

-    For more information and disucssion see
+    For more information and discussion see
     [samuelcolvin/pydantic#710](https://github.com/samuelcolvin/pydantic/issues/710).

 You can use all the standard pydantic field types and the resulting dataclass will be identical to the one